demize/site/content/post/setting-up-glitchsoc.md

 ## Firewall stuff

-You may also want to prevent outside machines from directly communicating with your services.
+~~You may also want to prevent outside machines from directly communicating with your services.
 Rather than provide specific instructions for that, I'll link to [Jeff Geerling's](https://www.jeffgeerling.com/blog/2020/be-careful-docker-might-be-exposing-ports-world) post on the issue.
-You may prefer to use REJECT over DROP, but either option will work here--so long as you don't need to expose *any* ports from Docker to the internet.
+You may prefer to use REJECT over DROP, but either option will work here--so long as you don't need to expose *any* ports from Docker to the internet.~~

+**Update:** Ignore the above for now; this actually turns out to cause some issues by blocking communication from the services outbound as well.
+I'll try to figure out a better approach.

 ## Web service health check